-The new Practice Direction, PD 55C, came into force on 23 August 2020 and ceases to have effect on 28 March 2021.
+The new Practice Direction, PD 55C, came into force on 23 August 2020 and ceases to have effect on 28 March 2021 (since this article was written PD 55AC will now apply until July 31 2021).
 This and the overall arrangements document (overall arrangements) written by the Working Group on Possession Proceedings sets out how possession claims are dealt with post 20 September 2020 and is set to dramatically change the landscape in possession proceedings.

 As regards how to run a possession case going forward, different rules will apply depending on what type of claim you have.